Scholarships

 • The travel award will be based upon course of study and dedication to the profession.

-• The scholarship is restricted to United States residents.
-The student must be enrolled within an accredited US college or university.
+• The student must be enrolled within an accredited US college or university.
 Additionally, applicants 1-year post graduating can still apply for the travel award and student paper competition.

 Previous Winners of the Cy Lesser FMCA Scholarship